uts-magic-lab/kodak_pixpro_sp360_ros/README.md

 # Prepare a driver package

 I use [video_stream_opencv](http://wiki.ros.org/video_stream_opencv) mainly because I wrote it.
 It just works.
+You can install it with `sudo apt-get install ros-indigo-video-stream-opencv`.

 Create a launchfile (based on the original one called `webcam.launch` in `video_stream_opencv`) called [kodak.launch](kodak.launch) with the following contents: